Content table

 If you have any of the symptoms above, it’s best to consult your OB-GYN.

 Estrogen levels vary depending on your stage of life.
-But low estrogen can also be caused by certain health conditions.
+However, low estrogen can also be caused by certain health conditions.

-- Breastfeeding can also keep estrogen low.
-This is because estrogen needs to stay low so your both can make prolactin, the milk-producing hormone.
+- Breastfeeding: This is because estrogen needs to stay low so your body can make prolactin, the milk-producing hormone.

-- Childbirth causes your estrogen and progesterone to plummet.
+- Childbirth: During childbirth, your estrogen and progesterone plummet.

-- Menopause is by far the most common cause of low estrogen.
-This is when your menstrual cycle stops – along with your ovaries’ estrogen production.
+- Menopause: This is by far the most common cause of low estrogen.
+Menopause is when your menstrual cycle stops – along with your ovaries’ estrogen production.

-- Perimenopause may also lead to low estrogen levels as your body prepares for menopause.
+- Perimenopause: Another cause of low estrogen is perimenopause, when your body prepares for menopause.
 This can happen as early as your 30s or as late as your mid-50s.

-- Autoimmune conditions are linked with low estrogen.
-Some believe this is because estrogen plays a role in the immune system’s inflammatory process.
+- Autoimmune conditions: Certain autoimmune conditions like Autoimmune Primary Ovarian Insufficiency, Turner syndrome, etc., are linked with low estrogen.
+Some studies suggest that estrogen plays a role in the immune system’s inflammatory process.

-- Cancer treatments such as chemotherapy may lower estrogen levels.
+- Cancer treatments: Treatments such as chemotherapy may lower estrogen levels.

-- Genetic disorders such as Turner Syndrome and Fragile X syndrome can lead to low estrogen.
+- Genetic disorders: Certain genetic disorders such as Turner Syndrome and Fragile X syndrome can lead to low estrogen.

-- Primary ovarian insufficiency can result in low estrogen levels.
-This is when a woman’s ovaries stop functioning normally before age 40.
+- Primary Ovarian Insufficiency (POI): This autoimmune condition can result in low estrogen levels.
+It happens when a woman’s ovaries stop functioning normally before age 40.

-- Problems with the pituitary gland can disrupt hormone levels and may lead to low estrogen.
+- Problems with the pituitary gland: Pituitary issues like excessive prolactin production or an underactive pituitary gland can disrupt hormone levels, leading to low estrogen.

-- Many post-menopausal women use hormone replacement therapy (HRT) to boost estrogen.
+There are several causes behind low estrogen, and many post-menopausal women use Hormone Replacement Therapy (HRT) to boost estrogen.
 While effective, HRT increases the risk of blood clots and certain cancers.

-That’s why many women with low estrogen try the natural route first.
+That’s why we suggest trying the natural route first.

 If you’re wondering how to increase estrogen naturally, one of the easiest places to start is with your diet.